Every software is messy and has skeletons

 And everyone in IT knows this little secret.

-🔥 Whenever some big company does a release, you might think they have it all figured out and release properly tested products with zero bugs on a reasonable timeline.
+Whenever some big company does a release, you might think they have it all figured out and release properly tested products with zero bugs on a reasonable timeline.
 They’re the pinnacle of software development, and we should aspire to be like them.
 Uh-uh.
 In reality, these releases are less about achieving perfection and more about managing controlled chaos.
 Developers and engineers work frantically behind-the-scenes to squash last-minute bugs, system administrators monitor servers bracing for the influx of traffic, and support teams prepare for the inevitable flood of user queries and issues.

-If everything goes well on the release date - It’s more of an exception than a rule.
-You can bet that there’s a team running around with their asses on fire putting out fires during Apple’s presentation of a new product.
+🏄If everything goes well on the release date - It’s more of an exception than a rule.
+You can bet that there’s a team at every public release running around with their asses on fire putting out fires during Google's presentation of a new product.

-🚀 Every team is messy, every release imperfect, every product filled with unknown bugs.
+Every team is messy, every release imperfect, every product filled with unknown bugs.
 That’s just how it is in the IT world.
 That company that you think is imperfect and you’re not good enough to join is probably just barely keeping their app running.
 Every product, no matter how successful, has its hidden weaknesses—those skeletons in the digital closet that are known only to those who built it.

-✅ But being messy is kind of efficient.
+But being messy is kind of efficient.
 Rigid processes often give way to more fluid, adaptable approaches.
 The processes born in messy shops though not perfect, work smoothly, circumventing and adapting to bureaucracy as the product grows.
-Cutting corners to focus on the stuff that matters is ok; not having everything in order is also ok; returning to re-do parts of the software is also ok — as long as you're aware that you're working inside a messy workshop.
+Cutting corners to focus on the stuff that matters is ok; not having everything in order is also ok; but returning to re-do/refactor/make better parts of the software is also ok — as long as you're aware that you're working inside a messy workshop.

 Your users want their needs met.
 They don’t care if you do it on a Kubernetes cluster or two toasters tied together.
 As Paul Graham said — do things that don't scale first, and improve later.